destroflyer/maniascript/docs/advanced/aliases.md

 When dealing with script-defined functions, the aliases are directly copied (the same way they are when using script-defined arrays).
 Therefore, if `GetBestPlayer` in the previous example was a function defined in your script, it would log "Bob" instead.

 In both cases, using a class instance you obtained from a function call will never call the function again when resolving the alias.

+TODO: Check if this is just for API functions that return class instances or also custom functions that return class instances (which means the title should change)